Alex Gilbert (basketball): College career

 Gilbert played college basketball at Indiana State University, with the Sycamores, from 1978 to 1980.
 A two-year starter, he was a critical to the Sycamores compiling a to a 2-year record of 79–55 (.754), a MVC title, a MVC Tourney title and an NCAA National Finals finish.
 A phenomenal athlete, Gilbert broke up a tight game Virginia Tech in the First Round of the NCAA Tournament, Gilbert's "hook dunk" off a rebound, shook the Sycamores of their lethargy and spurred them to a 17-point victory over the Hokies.

 Prior to his Indiana State career; Gilbert spent two seasons at Coffeyville Community College; leading the Red Ravens in scoring and rebounding, (16.7 and 11.2 respectively) – he was tapped for the KJCCC All-Conference team and named All-American (Honorable Mention).
 He scored 1,605 points while at Coffeyville and was named to the Red Raven Hall of Fame.

-Following the 1977–78 season, he signed an NCAA Division I letter of intent, spurning Missouri and Norm Stewart.
+Following the 1977–78 season, he signed an NCAA Division I letter of intent with Indiana State, spurning Missouri and Norm Stewart.

 He totaled 632 points, 447 rebounds, 28 assists, 22 steals, 60 starts in 61 games; his 75 blocks place him 9th on the career list.